Scooter Braun

-Scott Samuel "Scooter" Braun (/brɔːn/ BRAWN; born June 18, 1981) is an American businessman, investor, and record executive.
-He is credited with having discovered and managed Canadian singer Justin Bieber in 2008 and American singer Ariana Grande in 2012, whose success along with other artists under Braun's management led to the establishment of RBMG Records and later, SB Projects, now part of Hybe where he is a board member and senior advisor.
-Braun has also served in career management for artists including Kanye West, Demi Lovato, J Balvin, Ozuna, Dan + Shay, and the Kid Laroi, among others.
+Scott Samuel "Scooter" Braun (/brɔːn/ BRAWN; born June 18, 1981) is an American businessman, investor, former talent manager, and record executive.
+He is credited with having discovered and managed Canadian singer Justin Bieber in 2008 and signed American singer Ariana Grande to his management agency in 2012, whose success led to the establishment of Braun's RBMG Records and later, SB Projects, which were both later acquired by Hybe Corporation.
+Braun has also worked in career management for artists including Kanye West, Demi Lovato, J Balvin, Ozuna, Dan + Shay, and the Kid Laroi, among others.
 He retired from artist management in 2024.

-Braun is also the founder of Schoolboy Records, co-founder of investment firm TQ Ventures and Mythos Studios, and founder of Ithaca Holdings, whose 2019 acquisition of Big Machine Records led to a publicized dispute with Taylor Swift until 2025.
-Active in film and television, he served as executive producer for the comedy series Dave, whose first season was the most-watched comedy show for FX.
+A Grammy Award nominee, Braun is also the founder of Schoolboy Records, co-founder of investment firm TQ Ventures and Mythos Studios, and founder of Ithaca Holdings, whose 2019 acquisition of Big Machine Records led to a dispute with Taylor Swift until 2025.
+He was also the executive producer for the FX channel comedy series Dave (2020–2023).

 Early life

 Braun was born in New York City to Conservative Jewish parents, Ervin and Susan Braun.
-Ervin's parents lived in Hungary until 1956, when they immigrated to the United States.
-Ervin grew up in Queens, and became a dentist and high-school basketball coach; Susan Schlussel Braun was an orthodontist.
+Ervin's parents emigrated to the US from Hungary in 1956.
+Ervin was raised in Queens, New York City and became a dentist and high school basketball coach.
+Susan Braun was an orthodontist.
 After the couple married, they settled in Cos Cob, Connecticut.

-Braun has four siblings.
-He attended Greenwich High School, where he was elected class president.
-Braun attended Emory University, before he dropped out to pursue his music career.
+Scooter Braun has four siblings.
+He attended Greenwich High School, where he was on the school basketball team and was elected class president.
+Braun attended Emory University in Atlanta where he played basketball and began using the first name Scooter but he left school to pursue his music career.